clojurewerkz/cassaforte/README.md

 ## Supported Apache Cassandra versions

-Cassaforte is built from the ground up for Cassandra 1.1 and up and is built around CQL.
+Cassaforte is built from the ground up for Cassandra 1.2 and up and is built around CQL 3.